 The 4-year Part-time Bachelor of Education (Early Childhood Education) in Leadership and Special Needs Programme aims to equip early childhood education practitioners with leadership and managerial skills / knowledge within preschools who can support the learning of children with special needs within preschool settings, while the 3-year Part-time Bachelor of Education (Special Needs) programme aims to provide specialist training for serving teachers or professionals to work effectively with students with special needs in diverse educational settings such as secondary / primary / kindergarten / special / international schools.
 Please visit our admission website for details of the programmes.

-The medium of instruction for part-time Bachelor of Education programmes is primarily Chinese.
+The medium of instruction for part-time Bachelor of Education programmes is primarily Chinese except for the 3-year Part-time of Bachelor of Education (Early Childhood Education) programme, which also offers a class in English.
 English or Putonghua is adopted as the language of instruction for relevant courses.
 Students are expected to be able to read educational literature in both English and Chinese and have high proficiency in spoken and written Chinese.
 For Bachelor of Health Education programme, the medium of instruction is English.
 Chinese or Putonghua may be adopted as the medium of instruction for some courses, where appropriate.

 If you receive more than one admission offer, you have to indicate your choice of acceptance in only one programme.